Objectives of the MTCR

 MTCR partner countries are keen to encourage all countries to observe the MTCR Guidelines on transfers of missiles and related technology as a contribution to common security.
 A country can choose to adhere to the Guidelines without being obligated to join the group, and a number have done so.
 MTCR Partners welcome opportunities to conduct broader dialogue on proliferation issues with such countries.

 Meetings: MTCR partners regularly exchange information about relevant national missile non-proliferation export licensing issues in the context of the Regime's overall aims.
 A Plenary Meeting is held annually and chaired on a rotational basis.
-Recent Plenaries have been held in Ottawa, Canada (2001), Warsaw, Poland (2002), Buenos Aires, Argentina (2003) and Seoul, South Korea (2004), Madrid, Spain (2005), Copenhagen, Denmark (2006), Athens, Greece (2007), Canberra, Australia (2008), Rio de Janeiro, Brazil (2009), Buenos Aires, Argentina (2011), and Berlin, Germany (2012) .
+Recent Plenaries have been held in Ottawa, Canada (2001), Warsaw, Poland (2002), Buenos Aires, Argentina (2003) and Seoul, South Korea (2004), Madrid, Spain (2005), Copenhagen, Denmark (2006), Athens, Greece (2007), Canberra, Australia (2008), Rio de Janeiro, Brazil (2009), Buenos Aires, Argentina (2011), Berlin, Germany (2012) and Rome, Italy (2013).
 In addition, inter-sessional consultations take place monthly through Point of Contact (POC) meetings in Paris, while Technical Experts Meetings are held on an ad hoc basis.
 The MTCR has no secretariat; distribution of the Regime's working papers is carried out through a "point of contact" the functions of which are performed by the Ministry of Foreign Affairs of France.

 Dialogue and Outreach: The MTCR Chair and MTCR partners undertake outreach activities to non-partners, in order to keep non-partners informed about the group's activities and to provide practical assistance regarding efforts to prevent the proliferation of WMD delivery systems.
 On behalf of the MTCR, the chair pursues a range of contacts with non-partners, including MTCR-sponsored workshops and seminars and intensified dialogue concerning the MTCR goals and activities, with the focus on such topics as export controls, related legislation, transshipment and enforcement.